lkalesinskas/SNPs2ChIP/normalization/README.md

-# bigtranscription normalization using Surrogate Variable Analysis (SVA)
+# bigtranscription normalization using Surrogate Variable Analysis (SVA) by Craig Smail

 # Normalization Files
 **sva_pipeline.r:** Read in chromosome level, binned feature matrix, concatenates in to whole-genome, reads in and validates meta-data, performs SVA, outputs residual matrix and validation plots